Web-Dev-Uni-Tutorials/basic-js-application-architectures/README.md

 ### Using the Query String
 The example here is *passing-data-querystring*.

-* On page 1 an ajax request loads a list of countries stored as JSON
+* On page 1 an fetch request loads a list of countries stored as JSON
     ```javascript
         [
             {